Casus Belli Engineering

 The Psychology of the Hunt

-Scapegoating also requires certain social conditions: crisis, undifferentiated rivalry, and collective mimesis (imitation).
-Software organizations provide all three.
+Girard observed that scapegoating requires certain social conditions: crisis, undifferentiated rivalry, and collective mimesis (imitation).
+Software organizations provide all three (see [5], [6]).

 Crisis: The broken feature.
 The production incident.
 The customer complaint.
 Something has failed, visibly, and someone must be held accountable.